Recollements induced by left Frobenius pairs

-\centerline { \bf Abstract} \leftskip10truemm \rightskip10truemm Let $T$ be a right exact functor from an abelian category $\mathscr{B}$ into another abelian category $\mathscr{A}$.
-Then there exists an abelian category, named comma category and denoted by $(T\downarrow\mathscr{A})$.
-In this paper, we construct left Frobenius pairs (resp. strong left Frobenius pairs) over $(T\downarrow\mathscr{A})$ using left Frobenius pairs (resp. strong left Frobenius pairs) over $\mathscr{A}$ and $\mathscr{B}.$ As a consequence, we obtain a recollement of (right) triangulated categories, generalizing the result of Xiong-Zhang-Zhang (J. Algebra 503 (2018) 21-55) about the recollement constructed from a triangular matrix algebra.
-This result is applied to the class of complete hereditary cotorsion pairs and the class of Gorenstein projective objects.
+\centerline { \bf Abstract} \leftskip10truemm \rightskip10truemm Given a right exact functor from an abelian category into another abelian category, there is an associated abelian category called the comma category of the functor.
+In this paper, we characterize when left Frobenius pairs (resp. strong left Frobenius pairs) in abelian categories can induce left Frobenius pairs (resp. strong left Frobenius pairs) in their comma categories.
+This leads to the construction of recollements of right triangulated categories (resp. triangulated categories) from the stable categories of left Frobenius pairs (resp. strong left Frobenius pairs).
+Applications are given to complete hereditary cotorsion pairs and Gorenstein projective objects. \leftskip10truemm \rightskip10truemm \\[2mm] {\bf Keywords:} Abelian category; comma category; left Frobenius pair; recollement.\\ {\bf 2020 Mathematics Subject Classification:} 18G25; 18G10; 18A25.